Pond

 hairy mass that sticks to rocks and waterfalls.

-the best natural bacteria for ponds and many are excellent products
+bacteria for ponds and many are excellent products but some are watered

-but some are watered down or cut with fillers.
+down or cut with fillers.

 The Pond Report recommends, instead of using often harmful copper